Arizona Timezones Explained: It’s a Prickly Situation

 This may not be an issue in places like Flagstaff or some of the higher elevations around the state but for people living in cities like Phoenix or Yuma, they certainly can use all of the cool temperatures they can get.

-At the same time, the Navajo Nation does acknowledge daylight savings time because it has boundaries that extend into states like Utah and New Mexico where daylight savings time is acknowledged.
+At the same time, the Navajo Nation does acknowledge daylight saving time because it has boundaries that extend into states like Utah and New Mexico where daylight saving time is acknowledged.

 This makes it easier for them to conduct business in those regions but comes at the cost of confusion when it comes to dealing in Arizona.